-Since this marinade would also be great as a sauce to drizzle over the shrimp once their cooked, you may want to double the recipe, saving half to use when serving.
-(You could use the marinade but should boil it first since it could have bacteria from the raw shrimp.
-However, the fresh herbs may not fare too well after such high heat.)
+- Since this marinade would also be great as a sauce to drizzle over the shrimp once they're cooked, consider doubling the recipe, saving half to use when serving.

-If you don't care for or can't find cilantro, feel free to substitute flat leaf parsley.
+- If you don't care for cilantro, substitute flat leaf parsley.
 This recipe will actually work with almost any fresh herb, so replace or add as you please.